-While the Jersey Shore shines the brightest from Memorial Day to Labor Day, the ocean water doesn’t stop glistening just because the crowds aren’t there to see it.
-It’s true that it’s more quiet once the kids return to school and the leaves begin to change colors, but none of the region's beach towns shut down completely.
-The off-season visitor to the Jersey Shore will be rewarded with lower rental prices, smaller crowds, and, in most cases, free parking and beach access.
+The Jersey Shore, a coastal region along the Atlantic Ocean, lies mostly in the central and south part of the state of New Jersey.
+"The Shore" (as locals call it) may shine the brightest from Memorial Day to Labor Day, but the ocean water doesn’t stop glistening just because the crowds aren’t there to see it.
+While it is quieter once the kids return to school and the leaves begin to change colors, none of the region's beach towns shut down completely.
+The area is a fun place to visit, full of attractions from numerous boardwalks to zoos, concert venues, breweries, and beyond.
+The off-season Jersey Shore visitor—in town during fall, winter, and spring—will be rewarded with lower rental prices, smaller crowds, and, in most cases, free parking and beach access.

 On the Ocean City boardwalk, Manco & Manco Pizza, where you can watch the dough being stretched and thrown into the air, is open year-round.
-Johnson’s classic hand-mixed caramel popcorn is open on the Ocean City boardwalk every day and on the Wildwood boardwalk on weekends in the off season.
-The Original Fudge Kitchen is open every day on the Ocean City, Wildwood, and Cape May boardwalks.
+Johnson’s classic hand-mixed caramel popcorn has a few locations open every day on the Ocean City boardwalk and one on the Wildwood boardwalk, with operating hours dependent on the weather.
+The Original Fudge Kitchen is open daily on the Ocean City, Wildwood, North Wildwood, and Cape May boardwalks.

 Taste the Area’s Best Beers and Wines

-Meet the Area’s Animals
+Meet and Greet Animals

 Visit America’s Oldest Roadside Attraction

-In Margate, just minutes south of Atlantic City, lives Lucy the Elephant, a six-story tall wooden and tin elephant that has been charming visitors since 1881.
-For $8 (or $4 for kids 3-12), walk up the stairwell in her legs, tour her belly, and look at the ocean through her eyes.
-Learn about the history of the attraction including when she was moved two times from different locations within Margate and when she became a tavern and a speakeasy.Continue to 5 of 7 below.
+In Margate, just minutes south of Atlantic City, lives Lucy the Elephant—a six-story tall, wooden and tin elephant that has been charming visitors since 1881 and is listed on the National Park Registry of Historical Landmarks.
+Walk up the stairwell in her legs, tour her belly, and look at the ocean through her eyes.
+Learn about the history of the attraction, including when she was moved two times from different locations within Margate and when she became a tavern and a speakeasy.

 Climb a Lighthouse